-If you go to the Mylo “Account” page in the app, under “Free Money > Perks” you can find a list of cashback offers.
+If you go to the Moka “Account” page in the app, under “Free Money > Perks” you can find a list of cashback offers.

-Mylo Referral Program
+Moka Referral Program

-Is Mylo Safe to Use?
+Is Moka Safe to Use?

 Before I enter any sensitive information anywhere, I always check the security information.

-Mylo takes security seriously and protects your information in the same way any major bank would.
+Moka protects your information in the same way any major bank would.
 Here's a quote from the Moka site about their security:

 256-bit encryption, SSL connections and strict internal security policies based on ISO standards to ensure your information is never at risk.